Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Modules for SL(2,p)

-We often want to understand self-dual modules for $H$, since the minimal modules $\Vmin$ are self-dual for $F_4$ and $E_7$, and the adjoint module $L(G)$ is always self-dual.
-Using the statements above, if $n_i$ is odd, where again $n_i$ is the number of blocks of size $i$ in the action of $u$, there must be a self-dual indecomposable summands of dimension congruent to $i$ modulo $p$.
+We often want to understand self-dual modules for $H$, since the minimal module $M(\bG)$ is self-dual for $F_4$ and $E_7$, and the simple adjoint module $L(\bG)^\circ$ is always self-dual.
+Using the statements above, if $n_i$ is odd, where again $n_i$ is the number of blocks of size $i$ in the action of $u$, there must be a self-dual indecomposable summand of dimension congruent to $i$ modulo $p$.

 The next lemma follows from Proposition \ref{prop:simplesl2p} and classifies self-dual indecomposable modules for $\SL_2(p)$.
 From our zigzag diagrams above, it is clear which the self-dual modules are: choose the same simple module as the start and end points of the subdiagram.